scrabsha/shpat/README.md

 This trait is implemented for both `Result` and `Option`.
 It is closely related to the `Try` trait from the standard library.

+## Contributing

+Contributions and suggestions are welcome!
+If you have any comment about the features, the code or its documentation, feel free to open an issue so we can discuss it.

+`shpat` is distributed under the [MIT license](LICENSE.md).
+Any contribution to the codebase is assumed to signal agreement with such license.